On the coherence conjecture of Pappas and Rapoport: Proofs II: the nearby cycles

 \begin{prop} Fix $w\in{W_0}$.
-Any central object in $\on{P}_B(\Fl)$ has a filtration whose associated graded pieces are $J^w_\la, \la\in\xcoch(T)_\Ga$. \end{prop} \begin{proof} We begin with some general notations and remarks following \cite{AB}.
-For a triangulated category $D$ and a set of objects $S \subset Ob(D)$, let $\langle S\rangle$ be the set of all objects obtained from elements of $S$ by extensions; i.e. $\langle S\rangle$ is the smallest subset of $Ob(D)$ containing $S\cup\{0\}$ and such that: \begin{enumerate} \item if $A\cong B$ and $A\in\langle S\rangle$, then $B\in\langle S\rangle$; and \item for all $A, B\in \langle S\rangle$ and an exact triangle $A\to C\to B\to A[1]$, we have $C \in \langle S\rangle$. \end{enumerate} Let $\calF\in D_B(\Fl)$.
+Any central object in $\on{P}_I(\Fl)$ has a filtration whose associated graded pieces are $J^w_\la, \la\in\xcoch(T)_\Ga$. \end{prop} \begin{proof} We begin with some general notations and remarks following \cite{AB}.
+For a triangulated category $D$ and a set of objects $S \subset Ob(D)$, let $\langle S\rangle$ be the set of all objects obtained from elements of $S$ by extensions; i.e. $\langle S\rangle$ is the smallest subset of $Ob(D)$ containing $S\cup\{0\}$ and such that: \begin{enumerate} \item if $A\cong B$ and $A\in\langle S\rangle$, then $B\in\langle S\rangle$; and \item for all $A, B\in \langle S\rangle$ and an exact triangle $A\to C\to B\to A[1]$, we have $C \in \langle S\rangle$. \end{enumerate} Let $\calF\in D_I(\Fl)$.
 The $*$-support of $\calF$ is defined to be and the $!$-support of $\calF$ is the set

-By the induction on the dimension of the support of $\calF$, it is easy to see that if $\calF\in D_B(\Fl)^{p,\leq 0}$ ($p$ stands for the perverse t-structure), then $\calF$ is contained in $\langle j_{v!}[n]\mid v\in W^*_\calF, n\geq 0\rangle$.
-On the other hand, if $\calF\in D_B(\Fl)^{p,\geq 0}$, then $\calF\in\langle j_{v*}[n]\mid v\in W^!_\calF, n\leq 0\rangle$.
+By the induction on the dimension of the support of $\calF$, it is easy to see that if $\calF\in D_I(\Fl)^{p,\leq 0}$ ($p$ stands for the perverse t-structure), then $\calF$ is contained in $\langle j_{v!}[n]\mid v\in W^*_\calF, n\geq 0\rangle$.
+On the other hand, if $\calF\in D_I(\Fl)^{p,\geq 0}$, then $\calF\in\langle j_{v*}[n]\mid v\in W^!_\calF, n\leq 0\rangle$.

-For any $\calF\in D_B(\Fl)$, there exists a finite subset $S_\calF\subset\widetilde{W}$, such that
+For any $\calF\in D_I(\Fl)$, there exists a finite subset $S_\calF\subset\widetilde{W}$, such that

-Namely, let $\Fl_v$ be a Schubert variety such that $\calF$ is supported in $\Fl_v$ (in both $*$- and $!$-sense).
+Namely, let $\Fl_v$ be a Schubert variety such that $\calF$ is supported in $\Fl_v$ (in both the $*$-sense and the $!$-sense).
 Then by the proper base change theorem, the above assertions will follow if we can show that there exists $S_v\subset\widetilde{W}$ such that

 This can be proved easily by induction of the length of $v$.